skyrocket-qy/distributed-system-knowledge/concepts/foundations/communication/message-queue/README.md

 The communication between the producer and the consumer is **asynchronous**, meaning the producer can send a message and continue its execution without waiting for the consumer to process it.

-## Characteristics

--   **Asynchronous Communication**: The producer and consumer do not need to be available at the same time.
--   **Loose Coupling**: The producer and consumer are decoupled and do not need to know about each other.
--   **Reliability**: Messages are stored in the queue until they are processed, ensuring that they are not lost in case of a component failure.
--   **Scalability**: The producer and consumer can be scaled independently.

 ```mermaid
 sequenceDiagram
     participant P as Producer